 Maintain Your Gas System

-Keeping up with routine maintenance is key to ensuring your gas system remains in good working order and is less prone to leaks over time.
-Small issues addressed promptly can prevent far more serious and costly problems down the road.
+Routine maintenance is critical to ensuring your gas system remains in good working order and is less prone to leaks over time.
+Small issues addressed promptly can prevent far more severe and costly problems.

 Have Appliances Serviced Regularly

 All gas-powered appliances, including the furnace, gas heater, cooktop and oven, should be serviced annually by a professional.
-They will inspect components for wear, clean burners, and adjust gas pressure as needed.
+They will inspect components for wear, clean burners, and adjust gas pressure.
 Overdue maintenance is a common cause of gas leaks.

 Inspect Exposed Pipes for Damage or Corrosion